Central Police Station (Hong Kong): Conservation status

 With its long history and antiquated architectural style, the Central Police Station is one of the last physical reminders of Hong Kong's colonial heritage.

 The Central Police Station has undergone reconstruction to convert it and the former Central Magistracy to more public use; including food outlets, museums, and art galleries.
 By adaptive reuse, the renovated police station compound is intended to become a tourist destination with historical significance, a rarity amongst Hong Kong attractions.
 The restoration work was conducted by the Hong Kong Jockey Club, which now manages the facility.

-The buildings of former Central Police Station, the Victoria Prison, and the former Central Magistracy, are declared monuments of Hong Kong.
+The former Central Police Station, the Victoria Prison, and the former Central Magistracy are declared monuments of Hong Kong.
 These buildings are collectively referred to as "Tai Kwun".

 The restored facility reopened in May 2018.

 In 2019, the revitalised and rebranded building Tai Kwun won the Award of Excellence of the United Nations Educational, Scientific and Cultural Organization (UNESCO) Asia-Pacific Awards for Cultural Heritage Conservation.